mingwho/valleyofthewind/README.md

 - Add tilt to the glider so when we turn it feels better
 - Acceleration and Deceleration when we go up and down
 - Tree_02 is not showing
+- Add particle system to glider so flight trail is visible

 #### DONE:
 - Combine all the work